 Risk is measured and managed based on the calculations derived using the Standard Formula, as set out in Solvency II.
-The resulting risk profile, set out in the chart below, indicates how risks are distributed over different risk categories and determines the regulatory capital requirements in accordance with Solvency II.
+The continuing appropriateness of the Standard Formula in reflecting our risk profile is formally assessed annually as part of the completion of the Own Risk and Solvency Assessment ("ORSA").
+The resulting risk profile, depicted in the chart below, indicates how risks are distributed over different risk categories and determines the regulatory capital requirements in accordance with Solvency II.